ewinapun/ewinapun.github.io/_projects/2_project.markdown

 ## Simulations summary

 We also want to compare the algorithms quantitatively using our defined error measures.
-For all time-varying cases, we obtain TE_adpt < TE_non-adpt and PE_baseline < PE_adpt < PE_non-adpt, proving that the performance of the adaptive algorithm is indeed better than the non-adaptive algorithm.
+For all time-varying cases, we obtain **TE_adpt < TE_non-adpt** and **PE_baseline < PE_adpt < PE_non-adpt**, proving that the performance of the adaptive algorithm is indeed better than the non-adaptive algorithm.
 Meanwhile, adaptive algorithm can perform equally well as the non-adaptive algorithm in the time-invariant case.

 | cases | TE_adpt | TE_non-adpt | PE_adpt | PE_non-adpt | PE_baseline |
 | --- | --- | --- | ---  | --- | --- | --- |